 There was a workprint of a pilot episode that was screened when the cartoon was being pitched to ABC.
-Unfortunately, the network hated it and instead preferred DiC's second idea of a Sonic-themed television series, ultimately leading to the pilot being scrapped.
+The network rejected it and instead preferred DiC's second idea of a Sonic-themed television series, ultimately leading to the pilot being scrapped.
 The workprint itself can be seen on YouTube.
-The work print also has some noticeable differences from the final product.
-Robotnik and Scratch are voiced by Jim Cummings (as mentioned above in The Other Darrin), a narrator (voiced by Gary Owens) speaks throughout the action and there is slightly more authenticity to the games themselves with zones and badniks seen in far more recognizable form.
+The work print also has some noticeable differences from the final product: Robotnik and Scratch are voiced by Jim Cummings (as mentioned above in The Other Darrin), a narrator (voiced by Gary Owens) speaks throughout the action and there is slightly more authenticity to the games themselves with zones and badniks seen in far more recognizable form.